J-Sarnoff/FLOAT128.jl/README.md

 ######        **(a *working* work in progress)**

-     Internal arithmetic is correct to 105 bits, elementary functions to 102 bits.
+     Internal arithmetic is right to 105 bits, elementary functions to 102 bits.
      Arithmetic precision is constrained by the size of the Float128 significand, which spans 106 bits.
-It is not possible to do, store and carry arithmetic results that are provably correct in the 106th bit without introducing substantial delay into the processing streams.
+Getting the lsb correct would introduce substantial delay to the processing streams.
+That is not an acceptable alternative.

-     With arithmetic operations giving 105 reliably significant bits, at least 2 trailing bits (often 3, at most 4) contribute to proper rounding of elementary function evaluation.
-So elementary functions (very nearly) always should be correct through the 101st bit.
-Some functions will have forms of approximation that provide 102 good bits.
+     With arithmetic reliably giving 105 correct bits, and knowing that a few of trailing bits (at least 2, at most 4) are needed for rational rounding, One may expect elementary functions to be correctly rounded into their 101st bit.
+     (very nearly always).
 Reliably correct rounding to 103 bits is doing this right.

      Float128 arithmetic compares favorably with BigFloat(128).Using Benchmarks.jl
-     for relative speeds: addition and subtraction run 10x, multiplication and division run ~2x faster without on-chip fma (fused multiply add) and when fma ops are handled directly by the processor, better yet.
+     to find relative timings: Float128 addition and subtraction are 10x faster.
+     Multiplication and division, about  2x ... on systems with chips that compute fma (fused multiply add) directly, Float128 multiply, divide are faster yet.

      The elementary functions are appropriately accurate.
 For very small arguments trig functions run ~4x; with other values they are not yet fast.
 A next step is to use indexed sequences of polynomial approximations in essential regions of a domain: